 While metal doors and frames may lack the design options of wood, smartly utilized metal mouldings can transform their look while maintaining environmental resistance.

 Some window kits are just plain ugly!
 Square glass stops or light gauges snap over trim that lacks quality.
-Why not kick it up a notch with heavy gauge, ornate mouldings used as glass stops?
+Why not kick it up a notch with heavy gauge, ornate metal mouldings used as glass stops?

-Since there are many, many options for doing these two details, take a look at our catalog.
+Since there are so many options for doing these two details, take a look at our catalog.

 The Unlimited Uses of Metal